Virtual Environments made easy

 Python

 There are two versions currently being supported in the community, 2.x and 3.x versions.
 Some packages work well with Python 3.x but there are some which have no support for 3.x and only work with 2.x.
 In such a case, sometimes one would want to work with Python 2.x and sometimes with Python 3.x.
-We begin by installing both versions of Python, so that we can setup environments using either or both.
-If you have a package installer, such as Homebrew, you can use it to install Python.
+We begin by installing both versions of Pythonarrow-up-right, so that we can setup environments using either or both.
+If you have a package installer, such as Homebrewarrow-up-right, you can use it to install Python.

 Python 3.X